tri47/tri47.github.io/_posts/2020-07-07-why-data-analysts-dont-get-the-love.md

 Any metrics that do not immediately tell you if your business is doing well or not have no business being there.

+It's not always straightforward.
 Is traffic to our physical stores a good indicator?
 Not if most people just want to see the products and go buy them online from our competitor.
-It's just a metric without known impacts.

 Website visit figure is equally pointless if it is not translated into profit, unless your website's income is from pay per click ads.
 Even then, you want to measure how much money you're making from clicks, not the site visit itself.